RedHat-UX/red-hat-design-system/.changeset/funny-gorillas-dress.md

 - add no-js styles to reduce flash of unstyled content before upgrade #543
 - remove Summit logo #534
 - ensure blocks in main secondary are flush to the top of the region
+- header colors are being overwritten by base styles. #563